For 10 minutes, what can you really do? A shower? A power nap? An entire presentation?

-- Something you’re proud of – We’ve all got achievements we’re proud of; and they’re not necessarily work achievements.
+- Something you’re proud of – We’ve all got achievements we’re proud of, and they do not necessarily work achievements.
 A quick 10-minute presentation on something you’ve done or made that has made you proud can reveal a lot of good stuff about you as a person.

-- A workflow you’ve fixed – Untidy workflows are rampant in a lot of workplaces.
+- A workflow you’ve fixed – Untidy workflows are rampant in many workplaces.
 If you’ve had a hand in turning something inefficient into a well-oiled machine, make a presentation about it!

 - A book you’d love to write – Assuming you were a top-class wordsmith, what’s the one topic you’d love to write a book about?
 Would it be fiction or non-fiction?
 What would the plot be?
 Who are the characters?

-- Your favourite work culture – Choose the job that had the best work culture in terms of office atmosphere, rules, after-work activities and trips away.
+- Your favourite work culture – Choose the job with the best work culture in terms of office atmosphere, rules, after-work activities and trips away.
 Explain what was so great about it; it might give your potential new boss a few ideas!

 - Pet peeves in the workplace – If you fancy yourself as a bit of a comedian, listing out the things that grind your gears in the office could be a good laugh and a nice bit of observational comedy for your recruiters.
 Make sure it’s actually funny though, as listening to a candidate moan for 10 minutes is not normally something that leads to recruitment.

 Keeping topics nicely open and accessible for everyone is a great way to get a good reaction.
-Check out these fun presentation topics below…
+Check out these fun presentation topics ideas as below…

-- The best Disney princess – Everyone’s got their favourite; who’s the one that gives you the most hope for generations of strong, independent girls?
+- The best Disney princess – The best interesting presentation topics!
+Everyone’s got their favourite; who’s the one that gives you the most hope for generations of strong, independent girls?